Debt Ratios for Home Lending

 When you are ready to get started, you may click: Apply Here

-Lenders use a ratio called "debt to income" to determine the most amount of money you can pay monthly with your new house payment and your other recurring debts.
+Lenders use qualifying ratios sometimes called "debt to income ratio" to determine the most amount of money you can pay monthly with your new house payment and your other recurring debts.
+As in all forms of life these days, making exceptions to rules has become the norm, so keep up with me on this topic.

-The first number in a qualifying ratio (28/36) is the maximum percentage of your gross monthly income (before taxes are taken out) that can be applied to housing costs (including loan principal and interest, Private Mortgage Insurance (PMI), homeowner's insurance, property tax, and homeowner or condo association dues).
+The first number (front end ratio) in a qualifying ratio (28 for conventional or 29 for FHA) is the maximum percentage of your gross monthly income (before taxes are taken out) that can be applied to just your housing costs (including loan principal and interest, Private Mortgage Insurance (PMI), homeowner's insurance, flood insurance (if applicable) property tax, and homeowner or condo association dues).

-The second number in the ratio (28/36) is the maximum percentage of your gross monthly income that can be applied to housing costs and your recurring debt.
+The second number (back end ratio) in the ratio (36 for conventional and 41 for FHA) is the maximum percentage of your gross monthly income that can be applied to housing costs and your recurring debt.
 For purposes of this ratio, debt includes payments on principal, interest, taxes, homeowners insurance, flood insurance, homeowners association dues, condominium association dues, AND credit card payments, any installment debts, student loans, auto payments, alimony, child support.

 Some example data: